gengstrand/clojure-news-feed/server/feed7/README.md

 # News Feed via Hyperledger Composer

 This is another implementation of the news feed using Hyperledger Composer.
+You can read more about how this project was used in [Evaluating Hyperledger Composer](https://www.infoq.com/articles/evaluating-hyperledger-composer).

 ## Components